A short story about Tenney Park and the Tenney-Lapham neighborhood, told by Thomas Schmidt, Jean Huxmann, Steve Huxmann, and Nancy Daly.

 Narrator 1: Yeah.

 Narrator 3: Yup, room 112 and 110 were the first former kindergarten rooms, we started out with room 112.
 We had that for the first several years.
-And actually Steve is here and Tom is here because they were, one person—one other person, Phil Hodak [sp?], was also part of the team.
+And actually Steve is here and Tom is here because they were, one person—one other person, Phil Hodap [sp?], was also part of the team.
 Who helped to build sort of a, a play structure in the classroom.

 So it was really a neighborhood team effort by a lot of people who were, you know, helping to get this going.

 I remember a bake sale early on, I remember you know a lot of kind of spreading the word, getting out there for starting this school.
 And we did it.
 And you know we had a full class and we had...
-I taught – Jean came in and subbed once in a while to help out.
+I taught – I think Jean came in and subbed once in a while to help out.
 It was started as a parent cooperative nursery school.
 So there were parents [who] helped in the classroom on a rotating basis.
 So every parent, I can’t say exactly at that time but it might have been five or six times, during the school year seven times, that they would come in and help out.
 And bring a snack for the kids.
 And just participate.
-You know, I was kind of an assistant teacher.
+You know, as kind of an assistant teacher.
 So they were there and the model has continued and kind of fluctuated and you know, in different ways.
 But the school continues to this day.

 So not only did it fill a need in the neighborhood of just getting people together, but it also kind of fed into our incoming classes every year because parents would come with their youngest children – two year olds, one year olds.
 You know, the real little ones.